Search

 Secale sylvestre Host; Icon.
 Descr.
 Gram.
 Austriac.
 4: 7 (1809)

-Distribution: Germany [I]; Hungary; Croatia; ?Bosnia & Hercegovina; Serbia; Kosovo; Romania; Bulgaria; European Turkey; Greece; C-European Russia; E-European Russia; Ukraine; Crimea; Kazakhstan; Turkmenistan; Uzbekistan; Kyrgyzstan; Tajikistan; Northern Caucasus; Georgia [Caucasus]; Azerbaijan; China [I] (N-China [I])
+Distribution: Germany [I]; Hungary; Croatia; ?Bosnia & Hercegovina; Serbia; Kosovo; Romania; Bulgaria; European Turkey; NE-Greece (very rare coastal); C-European Russia; E-European Russia; Ukraine; Crimea; Kazakhstan; Turkmenistan; Uzbekistan; Kyrgyzstan; Tajikistan; Northern Caucasus; Georgia [Caucasus]; Azerbaijan; China [I] (N-China [I])

 11 ger HUN 13 BUL CRO GRC KOS ROM SRB TUE 14 KRY RUS UKR 32 KAZ KGZ TKM TZK UZB 33 AZE GEO NCS 36 chi